 Transitions are typically defined as all actions that are not Elements (TRE, Hybrids and Acrobatics).
-While Hybrids are defined as a combination of five (5) or more movements performed with lower limbs with intentional apnea, Transitions afford all expressive possibilities with upper body as well as movements with lower limbs along the surface or with one (1) to four (4) lower limb actions that have consequential apnea (rolling over, kicking, etc.).
-Note that connected surface movements with travel required for Mixed Duets Free in Appendix III to AS Rules are considered under Transitions score.
+While Hybrids are defined as a combination of five (5) or more movements performed with lower limbs with intentional apnea, Transitions afford all expressive possibilities with upper body as well as short hybrid-like movements of four (4) or less movements with or without intentional apnea or horizontal movements along the surface with lower limb actions that have consequential apnea (rolling over, kicking, etc.).
+Note that connected surface movements with travel required for Mixed Duets Free in Appendix 3 to AS Rules are considered under Transitions score.

-• In the Transition score, Execution and Complexity of Transitions should be considered equally.
+In the Transition score, Execution and Complexity of Transitions should be considered equally.
 The variety and creativity of the routine's transitions is considered with the Chorography and Musicality score.
 The ability of the athlete to perform a larger variation of complex transitional movements, showing constant movement of many different body parts in an excellent manner will affect the Transitions score.
 For the execution of Transitions, please refer to the height charts for Eggbeater and Ballet Legs.
 Judges will also consider movements before and after a TRE and all Hybrids in the Acrobatic Routine as part of the Transition score.
 Please refer to height charts and Hybrid Execution Marking Scale.